bixb922/crank-organ/doc-software/README.md

 Option 1: Press the start button on the performance page (on this page).

 Option 2: If the touchpad is installed, start cranking, then touch and release the touchpad.
 The tune starts when the touchpad is released.
 See hardware section for touchpad.
 The touchpad is really any metallic button such as a drawer button, connected with a single wire to the microcontroller.
+The software also supports a regular pushbutton switch, if you don't like the touchpad.

 Option 3: If a crank rotation sensor is installed, start turning the crank.
 This will start the tune.